-- Use AI tools of any kind for any aspect of your third year dissertation (BI305) or written assignments, including lab reports and write-ups (unless explicitly approved by your module lecturer) - Use AI tools to create blocks of text (including single paragraphs to complete assignments) and/or submit these as your own work - Use AI tools to create diagrams, figures or tables and submit these as your own work.
-Instead learn to use BioRender, Power Point or Excel to create diagrams and graphs, using your judgement. - Use AI tools to support your preparation of an assignment without declaring which tools and/or how they were used.
-(You must not use AI/LLM tools for your 3rd year dissertation or written assignments in Biology) - Use AI-generated false, or inaccurate references or submit AI-generated false, biased or discriminatory claims.
+- for any aspect of your 3rd year writing assignments or in your lab reports and write-ups (unless explicitly approved by your module lecturer) - to create blocks of text (including single paragraphs to complete assignments) and/or submit these as your own work - to create diagrams, figures or tables and submit these as your own work.
+Instead learn to use BioRender, Power Point or Excel to create diagrams and graphs, using your judgement. - to support your preparation of an assignment without declaring which tools and/or how they were used. - with false, or inaccurate references or submit Al-generated false, biased or discriminatory claims.